 0.2 Definition: Pay to speak or “#paytospeak”, as it can often be seen on social media platforms, is when a conference or event forces their speakers to make a monetary loss from agreeing to speak at their events by way of having to cover their own travel and / or accommodation costs in order to physically make it to the event and fulfill their speaking commitment.
 Whether the event will only cover accommodation, has a low limit on expenses that is unlikely to cover all costs, or refuses to cover any speaker expense at all, if a speaker has to spend their own money in order to speak, that makes it a pay to speak conference or event.

 0.3 Subject and Focus: I want to make it very clear that although recent discussions (at the original time of writing) have sped up my writing and publishing of this post, it is not about any one discussion, conference or event, or any person who has presented the arguments that follow either to me or in a discussion I have been part of.
 This post, unless explicitly otherwise stated, is not specific to any one person, organisation, or event.
 It is a response to pay to speak as a practice, and the many justifications that different people have given me for carrying out those practices.
-Who the justifications have come from is irrelevant in this instance.
+Who the justifications have come from is irrelevant in this context.

 0.4 Counter-Arguments: The counter-arguments in section 3 have been placed in quotation marks, but this does not necessarily mean that they are exact quotes from real people.
 In some cases, the wording is the same as delivered and in others, it has been adapted either due to loss of memory for the exact details or to encapsulate a wider sentiment of the same arguments from multiple sources.
 However, I have heard all of them, and have not fabricated any of them.